newmanne/SATFC/README.md

 ## Installation

 Stand-alone, ready-to-go releases of SATFC and SATFCServer can be found on the [SATFC GitHub](https://github.com/FCC/SATFC/releases) page.
+To compile from source, note that we use the [Gradle](https://gradle.org/) build system for dependency resolution.
+Run `gradlew installDist` to compile.
+More detail is available in the [SATFC-manual](satfc/src/dist/SATFC-manual.pdf)

 ## Usage

-Please consult the manual [SATFC-manual](satfc/src/dist/SATFC-manual.pdf).
+Please consult the [SATFC-manual](satfc/src/dist/SATFC-manual.pdf).
 The manual is also packaged with any stand-alone SATFC release.

 ## Release Notes